mcc-prior-art/mcc-layer/README.md

 ---

+## Architecture Note: Governing Autonomous AI

+The next phase of AI is long-horizon autonomous work, not just chat.

+Autonomous code changes.
+Deployments.
+Payments.
+AML alert disposition.

+Model-level safety stops at the prompt.
+Execution needs its own boundary.

+**Rule:**
+No verified decision → No execution

+**Outcomes:**
+ALLOW / DENY / ESCALATE / CONSTRAIN

+MCC-Core acts as the verified execution boundary before irreversible action — the kind of “brake pedal” the AI industry is increasingly recognizing as necessary, built at the architecture level.

+The model proposes.
+MCC-Core evaluates.
+The gate enforces.
+The audit chain records.

+This note summarizes the execution-boundary position of MCC-Core: autonomous systems may generate intent, but execution authority must be verified before action.

+*Doctrine timestamped on GitHub, 2026-06-02*

+---

+## External Public Signal

+In April 2026, a public Grok / xAI response independently acknowledged the MCC-Core execution governance concept as aligned with the need for layered controls around autonomous AI systems.

+Key quote (verbatim, @grok, April 25, 2026):

+> "Layers like your MCC (policy + audit + rollback) are how the ecosystem adds the brakes.
+Solid approach."

+This record is preserved as a third-party public signal, not as endorsement, certification, partnership, customer validation, or production approval.

+**Evidence:** Screenshot archived in repository at `proof/screenshot.png`,
+committed April 2026 — public timestamp on GitHub.

+---

 ## Executive Summary

 **MCC-Core** is a public reference architecture and minimal reference runtime for verified execution governance in autonomous AI systems.